basuabhirup/social-proof-section/README.md

 ### What I learned

 Gained experience in working with CSS grid layout.
-Also I found the <span> / <div> type elements to group and seperate sentences to make them adaptable with the screen width resolution.
+Also I used the html span elements to group and seperate sentences to make them adaptable with the screen width resolution.

 ```html